Salty-Zombies-RP/sz_multijob/README.md

 3. **Node.js** installed on your development system (if you plan to make changes to the UI).

 ### Downloads:
-- You can clone this repository:
+- You can clone this repository (Warning: if you opt this path, you will need to build the UI yourself.)

   ```bash
   git clone https://github.com/Salty-Zombies-RP/sz_multijob.git